jschreuder/Middle-DI/README.rst

             return new PDO();
         }

-        // A service using the database, will not regenerate after compilation public function getService(): Service
+        // A service using the database
+        public function getService(): Service
         {
             return new Service($this->getDatabase());